 The Abydos helicopter | Egypt

-Similar to the picture of a dinosaur that we looked at a few of weeks ago, this ancient Egyptian carving appears to depict things that people at the time could not possibly have known about.
-However, whereas the Ta Prohm carving was of something very old, this one seems to show technologies that (as far as we know) weren’t invented until thousands of years later.
+This ancient Egyptian carving appears to depict things that people at the time could not possibly have known about.
+It seems to show technologies that (as far as we know) weren’t invented until thousands of years later.

 The carving, found in a temple in Abydos, Egypt, features a number of unusual looking objects; the most striking of which is (what appears to be) a modern-style helicopter.
 It’s lucky for us that the helicopter is a modern one, otherwise we might not have recognised it – 150 years ago, they wouldn’t have known what it was (and, in 150 years time, they’ll probably wonder why the Egyptians bothered carving such an old-fashioned chopper).